KKStream/tech-glossary/glossary.md

 - A deep encoder-decoder model that is built upon the [self-attention mechanism](#attention-mechanism).
 The encoder encodes the input sequence (e.g. how are you &lt;EOS&gt;) by multi-head self-attention layers, while the decoder decodes the target sequence of previous tokens (shifted right by 1, e.g. &lt;BOS&gt; fine thank you) by masked multi-head self-attention laters.
 The goal is to predict the taget sequence (e.g. fine thank you &lt;EOS&gt;).
 - Tags:: deep learning

+### Variational autoencoder (VAE)

+- A VAE follows a classical [autoencoder](#autoencoder) architecture, only that the latent embeddings are parameters of a distribution (usually Gaussian).
+Therefore, the decoder randomly samples from the distribution and reconstructs the input.
+- A VAE provides highly continuous and robust embeddings compared to AEs.

 ### Venn diagram